 Section 4.
-One elected officer or representative from each work site may be granted one day of administrative leave per calendar year to attend a training program that deals with contract administration.
+One elected officer or representative from each work site may be granted one two days of administrative leave per calendar year to attend a training program that deals with contract administration, subject to management's need to maintain efficient operations.